1. Examples

 Copied!

-The last paragraph of your cover letter, the conclusion , can be used to thank the reader, to summarize what you’ve already said in different words, or to hit one last point you didn’t have time for earlier.
+Your reader is still with you and now you need to finish strong.
+The conclusion of your massage therapist cover letter can be used to thank the reader, to summarize your main point in different words, or to hit one last point you didn’t have time for earlier.

 But it should always include some call to action suggesting that it’s up to the reader now to take action.
 You’ve done what you’re supposed to do, and now it’s their turn.
 Say that you are looking forward to a reply, that you would be happy to schedule an interview, or that you’re always reachable at the contact info you’ve provided.
 But without being arrogant or presumptuous, plant the thought in the reader’s head that some kind of reply would be welcome.